Select the Defaults tab of the Panels to set default values for various parameters to be used during the creation of any new entities after

 the Attributes Tab for unstructured blocks where Voxel is the

 selected Algorithm.
-Keep in mind that these default setting will be applied to newly created unstructured blocks.
+Keep in mind that these default setting are only applied to newly created unstructured blocks.

 Use the Isotropic and T-Rex sub-frames within the Unstructured Domains and Blocks frame in the Defaults panel to set defaults for the